TheOdinProject/Javascript-Curriculum/JS101/javascript-dev-tools.md

 2. Read over the [Chrome DevTools Documentation](https://developer.chrome.com/devtools) by Google.
 Pay particular attention to sections "Accessing the DevTools" through "Debugging Javascript" since this is what you'll use the Developer Tools for 95% of the time.
 3. Finally, watch [this video](https://www.youtube.com/watch?v=JzZFccCEgGA) by The Net Ninja for more detail on using the JavaScript Console.

-These resoures should give you a pretty good starting point for understading how to use DevTools.
+These resources should give you a pretty good starting point for understanding how to use DevTools.
 The more you use and understand the abilities of Dev Tools the easier your life as a developer becomes.

 ## Additional Resources